maxcloutier13/bitburner-vscode/README.md

 git clone https://github.com/bitburner-official/vscode-template
 ```
 ## Setting things up
-Once you have the project open and hopefully linked to your own cloned repository
+Once you have the project open and hopefully linked to your own cloned repository for version control and safety
 - Start the game and make sure both "Enable server" and "Enable Autostart" are checked in APIServer menu
 - Click on "copy auth token" in APIServer menu
 - In vsCode: Find the Bitburner VSCode extension and open the settings.
 - Paste your token in the first field (replace mine!)

 ## Starting things up
-- In vsCode: Go to the terminal and type these:
+- In vsCode with the project opened: Go to the terminal and type these:
 ```
 npm install
 npm run defs